ooyala/pathological/README.md

 Bundlerize mode enables Bundler to work with your project regardless of your current directory, in the same way as Pathological, by attempting to set the `BUNDLE_GEMFILE` environment variable to match the directory where the `Pathfile` is located.
 Note that you have to run this before requiring `bundler/setup`.
-Also, this will not take effect if you are running with `bundler exec`.
+Also, this will not take effect if you are running with `bundle exec`.

 #### parentdir